ALT TEXT HERE

 Cheaper with a meter

-Remember, our lowest bill guarantee means you won’t be worse off during your two year trial and if you don’t make a saving you can switch back to your fixed bill - you can’t lose!
+Our lowest bill guarantee means you won't be worse off during your two year trial period and if you don't make a saving you can switch back to your fixed bill - you can't lose

 The water watchdog talks water meters